close-dev-team/mobile-close-channel-sdk-ios/README.md

 ## Step 4: Adding a channel

 After the user is registered you only should add a channel.
 Please contact Close for the correct Close code for your app.
-For now you can use `DEMO`
+For now you can use `SDKDEMO`

 ```swift
 closeChannelController.addChannel(closeCode: "DEMO") { channnel in